MarcelloMuy/ci-milestone-p2/README.md

     Found errors for missing semicolon in parts of the code.
 Fixed the problem by adding it.

     Found errors for undefined variables.
-Fixed it by adding let before i in the if statements.
+Fixed it by adding 'let' before 'i' in the if statements.

     Found error indicating that expected a conditional expression and instead saw assignment.
 Fixed error by using == instead of = in if statements.